 What's more, this analysis explains why such pair-list-like readings are only available in particular contexts.
-In Johnston's example, it is straightforward to break the numbers 1-to-5 and the players A-to-E into two sequences and match them pair-wise.
-When sequencing or matching are pragmatically difficult, respective distributivity is not available.
-For example, question (97a) doesn't have a pair-list-like reading (cf. (97b)): it is pragmatically difficult to come up with a sequencing function to match a sequence of tables with a sequences of pluralities of workers.
-When the pair-list-like reading is unavailable, interpreting (97a) with a cumulative reading yields infelicity since the cumulative answer is part of the mutual knowledge.
+In Johnston's example, it is straightforward to arrange the numbers 1-5 and the players A-E into two parallel sequences.
+When either the sequencing or the matching is pragmatically difficult, respective distributivity is not available.
+For example, question (97b) doesn't have a pair-list-like reading - the reading elicited by (97a): it is pragmatically difficult to come up with a sequencing function that matches a sequence of tables with a sequences of pluralities of workers.
+Interpreting (97b) with a cumulative reading instead yields infelicity, since the cumulative answer is part of the shared knowledge.

 - (97) (Context: The department hired three workers to move ten tables.
-Each table were handled by two workers.
-Who the workers were and which tables were moved are mutual knowledge.) - a. # Which tables did the workers move? - b.
-Which table or tables did which workers move?
+Each table was handled by two workers.
+In the end, all tables were successfully moved.) - a.
+Which table or tables did which workers move? - b. # Which tables did the workers move?